FAQ

 A: Don't mistake it as arrogance, but you can be sure that I have checked various references for every little piece of information, including the Trek episodes themselves, Memory Alpha, Trek reference books, real-world references and discussions with other Trek fans or even with the production staff.
 I can always tell you how I came to my conclusion, but unless you have new proof I hope you understand that I don't like to rehash all the old arguments over and over.

 The majority isn't always right.
 If information on other Trek sites appears more detailed or more accurate, it may be outdated, it may gloss over inconsistencies or it may contain conjecture that is not noted as such.
-It is the price for the approach to cover more topics or provide a more pleasant user experience than EAS - well, sometimes it may be laziness and lack of interest too.
+It is the price for the approach to cover more topics or provide a more pleasant user experience than EAS - well, sometimes it may be laziness and lack of dedication too.
 I don't claim that you have to believe every word I'm saying, but I'm doing everything to fix errors and keep the information up to date.

 Q: You are not The Powers That Be.
 So why do you try to impose your opinions on other fans?